Skip to main content

 Written by Archive AI

-Archive provides various metrics to help users analyze the performance of each piece of social media content across different platforms.
+Archive provides various metrics to help you analyze the performance of social media content across different platforms.
 This guide outlines the available metrics for each content type and explains how they are calculated.

 Here are the different metrics you'll see on Archive depending on your plan: